This is the essence of a report I wrote up for one of my customers, with recommendations on what to do about Atlassian's move to Cloud.

 Here are the anticipated prices for each option, taking into account projected user growth and various short-term discounts.
 There are two DC rows because the price for DC will be different (for a while) if we act before Feb 1, 2021 and get on a 'grandfathered' / advantaged plan to escape the 15-180% price hike coming then.

 The least disruptive move would be to move to Data Center, assuming we can afford it (the 'DC, after Feb 1, 2021' column).
-Moving early will get us on the discounted 'advantaged plan' for a while.
+Moving early will lock in some discounts.
 Just be aware that DC is an annual subscription, not a perpetual license like Server, and that DC won't last forever (see blog post Betting on Atlassian DataCenter?).
 As happened with Server, DC is likely to undergo constant price increases to 'squeeze' larger customers onto Cloud.

 If we don't want to jump to DC or Cloud just yet, my suggestion is lock down Jira and wait for better alternatives.
 There are no good options now, we have no pressing need to move, so let's just batten down the hatches, save some money and see what alternatives emerge.